Cross-Skeleton Interaction Graph Aggregation Network for Representation Learning of Mouse Social Behaviour: Related Work

 \subsection{Pose-based Mouse Social Behaviour Recognition}

-There are few works studying mouse social behaviours through pose analysis.
-For example, \cite{giancardo2013automatic} constructed a spatio-temporal feature vector composed of 13 measurements (e.g., relative position, shape and movement) based on the tracking results of the proposed tracker, and then applied random decision trees to classifying those extracted features.
-Similarly, \cite{arac2019deepbehavior} detected the nose, head, body and tail of each mouse using the standard YOLOv3 network, based on the extracting features such as distance between the body centers.
+Mouse behaviour recognition can be divided into two main categories: methods relying on RGB features and those utilising pose features.
+While most existing works \cite{jiang2018context,jiang2021muti,marks2022deep,camilleri2023mice} focus on extracting RGB features from videos, there is a limited exploration of mouse social behaviours through pose analysis.
+Giancardo et al. \cite{giancardo2013automatic} constructed a spatio-temporal feature vector composed of 13 measurements (e.g., relative position, shape and movement) based on the tracking results of the proposed tracker, and then applied random decision trees to classifying those extracted features.
+Similarly, Arac et al. \cite{arac2019deepbehavior} detected the nose, head, body and tail of each mouse using the standard YOLOv3 network, based on the extracting features such as distance between the body centers.
 However, these extracted features are shallow with limited spatio-temporal representation.

-Thanks to pose estimation models \cite{Mathis2018, Graving2019,9492104}, people directly adopted the results of pose estimators to conduct downstream tasks such as behaviour recognition. \cite{nilsson2020simple} reported SimBa that analyses mouse social behaviours based on the pose estimation tracking results, where a random forest algorithm was leveraged to classify behavioural patterns.
+Thanks to pose estimation models \cite{Mathis2018, Graving2019,9492104}, people directly adopted the results of pose estimators to conduct downstream tasks such as behaviour recognition.
+Nilsson et al. \cite{nilsson2020simple} reported SimBa that analyses mouse social behaviours based on the pose estimation tracking results, where a random forest algorithm was leveraged to classify behavioural patterns.
 However, the 490 features (e.g. area of mouse convex hull, distance between part1 and part2) in their system are still shallow.
-Similar to SimBa, \cite{segalin2021mouse} also introduced a system called MARS for the analysis of social behaviors, whereas 270 keypoint based spatio-temporal features were generated.
+Similar to SimBa, Segalin et al. \cite{segalin2021mouse} also introduced a system called MARS for the analysis of social behaviours, whereas 270 keypoint based spatio-temporal features were generated.
 However, these hand-crafted features cannot capture robust spatio-temporal relationships of keypoints, especially for complex social interactions.